 Another unique aspect happens to be the language and ease of access of this knowledge.
 It is made available for all, in the English language – which happens to be the most commonly spoken language across the globe today.
 Knowledge is also available in Hindi and in various Indian regional languages as well as some languages spoken outside India.

 To participate in any of the grass-root activities of the Chinmaya Mission (Bala Vihar, CHYK, Study Groups and Yagnas) there is no fee.

 However, camps,workshops and specific activities do have nominal donations.
 Magazines have subscription rates to meet printing and postage charges.

 Most financial resources are obtained through donations and contributions made by beneficiaries of these activities.
 Certain research and rural development activities are supported by Grants.
 Some infrastructural facilities are also given as donations.

 Human resources are sometimes professionally hired.
 In addition, Mission members and others who have benefited, that is, people of all ages offer their expertise and skills in serving full-time or part-time at Chinmaya Mission.

 Pujya Gurudev is the reverential name for the Founder of Chinmaya Mission – Swami Chinmayananda.

-Pujya Guruji is used to reverentially address the current Worldwide Head of the Chinmaya Mission – Swami Tejomayananda; who has been leading, administering and guiding Chinmaya Mission activities since 1993 – after the Mahasamadhi of Gurudev Swami Chinmayananda.
+Pujya Guruji is used to reverentially address former Worldwide Head of the Chinmaya Mission – Swami Tejomayananda; who was leading, administering and guiding Chinmaya Mission activities since 1993 – after the Mahasamadhi of Gurudev Swami Chinmayananda up until 2017.